parsa-rangriz/parsa-rangriz.github.io/_pages/about.md

 Hi!
 I am Parsa Rangriz, a B.Sc. graduate from Sharif University of Technology in Physics with a minor in Mathematics.

 Research Interests:
-* High Dimensional Statistics
+* Probability, High Dimensional Statistics
-* Statistical Physics
-* Random Graphs and Matrices
-* Spin Glass Theory
+* Statistical Physics, Spin Glass Theory
-* Combinatorial Optimization
+* Random Matrices, Random Graphs, Combinatorial Optimization

 My passion lies in exploring the complexities of random graph problems and spin glasses, and uncovering their potential in optimizing mean-field free energies and studuing combinatorial properties.